nerds-odd-e/doughnut/README.md

 ## About

-Doughnut is Personal Knowledge Management ([PKM](https://en.wikipedia.org/wiki/Personal_knowledge_management)) tool combining [zettelkasten](https://eugeneyan.com/writing/note-taking-zettelkasten/) style of knowledge capture with some features to enhance learning (spaced-repetition, smart reminders) and ability to share knowledge bits with other people (for buddy/team learning).
+Doughnut is a Personal Knowledge Management ([PKM](https://en.wikipedia.org/wiki/Personal_knowledge_management)) tool combining [zettelkasten](https://eugeneyan.com/writing/note-taking-zettelkasten/) style of knowledge capture with some features to enhance learning (spaced-repetition, smart reminders) and ability to share knowledge bits with other people (for buddy/team learning).

 ## Getting started